KannonZenetism/the-red-archive/precedence-documentation-and-development-timeline.md

 - **"A Brief History of the New Age: Tree of Life or Tree of Knowledge of Good and Evil?"** (May 7, 2014): Analyzes esoteric Christianity, Theosophy, mystery schools, and dual interpretive frameworks (Tree of Life as coherent wisdom vs. Tree of Knowledge as fragmenting/deceptive).
 Establishes proto-centropic/entropic framework and critiques "externalization of Mysteries."

+- **"An Exploration of Art, Symbolism, and Architecture of Early Christianity"** (2014): Cross-listed Archaeology/Religion Studies course investigating Christian syncretism, iconography, and hidden symbolic meanings.
+Explicitly states "syncretism aids conversion" and critiques institutional forgetting of symbolic language.
+Proposes Bible as "work of symbology, of psychological expression as an exploration of consciousness."
+Demonstrates symbolic/allegorical hermeneutics and recognition of dual-nature symbolism (serpent as evil/wisdom).

 - **"Analysis of Ma'at"** (September 2014): Compares Ma'at (Order, Balance) to proto-Centropic principles, exposes tactics of name erasure and memory suppression.

 - **"Analysis of the Myth of Er"** (October 2014): Frames Platonic narrative as control vector, interprets moral systems as containment mechanisms, defines reincarnation as structural recursion.